SRAM S600 MTB cranks

 Race Face rings are CNC machined from ultra hard 7075 aluminum.

 The Ultimate Setup for RecumbentsMountain Triple Q-Rings are no longer made.
-I stockpiled what I could and still have a few 23-33-42t sets.
+I stockpiled what I could and still have one 23-33-42t set.

 Price includes the longer chainring bolts Q-Rings require.